syncfusion-content/wpf-docs/wpf/PivotGrid/Support-to-show-calculations-as-columns.md

 ---
 layout: post
-title: Display Calculations in Column and Row
+title: Display Calculations in Column Headers
-description: Display calculations in column and row
+description: Display calculations in column headers
 platform: wpf
 control: Pivot grid
 documentation: ug
 ---

-# Display Calculations in Column and Row
+# Display Calculations in Column Headers

 PivotGrid provides support to show the calculation values either in column or in row.
 It can be achieved either by using the `ShowCalculationsAsColumns` property of PivotGrid control or through simple uncheck/check option in PivotSchemaDesigner.